sfisv-heroku/pe-quickstart-custorg/README.md

     1. Go to App Manager, Select **Heroku PE Example App** in the App list and click "View".

-    2. Copy the Consumer Key field
+    2. Copy the Consumer Key field and either:

-    3. Use script to register
+        1. Use script to register
         ```
         ./scripts/registerOrg.sh <clientId>
         ```
-    4. Use Visualforce page to register
+        2. Use Visualforce page to register

     Click **Home** to get to the Welcome page and scroll down to get to the Register section, andter the ClientId and click "Register